EternalBlueFlame/Trains-In-Motion/TiM-License.md

 ## 5. OTHER IMPORTANT TERMS
 5.1.
-We may transfer our rights and obligations under this Licence to another organisation, but this will not affect your rights or our obligations under this Licence.<br/>
+We may transfer our rights and obligations under this Licence to another organisation, and, or group, but this will not affect your rights or our obligations under this Licence.<br/>
 5.2.
 We may amend this Licence at any time at our sole discretion.
 You can view the Licence at any time at the official GitHub page(s).
 If you do not agree to the amendments or any of the terms of this Licence, your only remedy shall be to terminate the Licence.
 We shall not have any obligation to refund you for any reason.<br/>
 5.3.
 You may only transfer your rights or your obligations under this Licence to another person if we agree in writing.<br/>
 5.4.
 If we fail to insist that you perform any of your obligations under this Licence, or if we do not enforce our rights against you, or if we delay in doing so, that will not mean that we have waived our rights against you and will not mean that you do not have to comply with those obligations.
 If we do waive a default by you, we will only do so in writing, and that will not mean that we will automatically waive any later default by you.<br/>